 When we defended several of the cruise lines in Miami and Fort Lauderdale, we saw virtually every imaginable type of claim.
 Of course, with more than five million people sailing on cruises from U. S. ports each year – and everyone attempting to escape from reality – there are a lot of unrealized dreams which turn into strange lawsuits.
 Single women sue claiming that there were not enough single men aboard the cruise ship.
 The next week, single men sue claiming that there were not enough single women.

 My favorite story involves an elderly widow from Miami Beach who loved to sail aboard from Miami at least three times a year.
 Unfortunately, she would trip or slip or fall every other cruise.
-She would file suit every year in December and then try to settle the case as soon as possible for at least two free cruises - first class no less.
+She would file suit every year in December and then try to settle the case as soon as possible for the equivalent of at least two free cruises.
 She still sends me a holiday greeting card every December.

 You would agree that there is no constitutional or absolute right to a perfect vacation or cruise?